Dubai City Guide

 Currency and tipping

-Tipping in Dubai is not mandatory, but it is a widely practiced gesture of appreciation for quality service.
-In restaurants, a service charge is often added to the bill, but as this frequently goes to the establishment rather than the staff, it is customary to leave an additional 10% to 15% for your server.
-For smaller services like taxi rides, rounding up to the nearest 5 or 10 dirhams is standard, while porters and valet staff are typically tipped between 5 and 10 dirhams.
+Tipping in Dubai is common practice and warmly received, though it is rarely mandatory.
+In restaurants, look for a 10% service charge on your bill; however, as this often benefits the establishment rather than the server, leaving an additional 10% to 15% in cash is standard for excellent service.
+For taxi drivers, rounding up to the nearest 5 or 10 Dirhams is appreciated, while bellhops and valets typically receive between 5 and 10 Dirhams for their assistance.

 🗓️